-Do you have wider, more muscular breasts with less tissue?
 Cup gaping tends to be a common issue for Athletic shapes due to the lack of volume up top.
-Explore t-shirt styles, like our 24/7™ Classic T-Shirt Bra, which will help lift your breasts comfortably.
+Explore t-shirt styles, like our 24/7™ Classic T-Shirt Bra, which will form to your breasts and support you comfortably.

-Are you slimmer at the top and fuller at the bottom?
-That means you have Bell Shape breasts, which makes a t-shirt bra your ideal choice.
-The cups and wire support in a t-shirt bra will help lift your breasts and allow them to sit in the cups where they belong.
-If you wear a larger cup size (D or above), however, we recommend a Perfect Coverage style with padded straps to provide more coverage, comfort, and lift.
+For the Bell Shape, a T-shirt bra is an ideal choice.
+The cups and wire support will lift your breasts and allow them to sit completely in the cups where they belong.
+If you wear a larger cup size (D or above), we recommend a Perfect Coverage style with padded straps to provide more coverage, comfort and lift.

 Other options: Balconette